vdaas/vald/docs/overview/architecture.md

 ### Vald Agent

-Vald Agent is the core engine of Vald, the approximate nearest neighbor search engine.
-Agent-NGT uses yahoojapan/NGT as a core library.
+Vald Agent is the core component of Vald, the approximate nearest neighbor search engine, and stores the graph tree construction on memory for indexing the vectors.
+Agent-NGT uses [yahoojapan/NGT](https://github.com/yahoojapan/ngt) as a core library.

 ### Vald LB Gateway

-Vald LB Gateway is a gateway to load balance the user request and forward user request to the Vald-Agent base on the resource usage of the Vald-Agent and the corresponding cluster node.
+Vald LB Gateway is a gateway to load balance the user request and forward user request to the Vald-Agent based on the resource usage of the Vald-Agent and the corresponding cluster node.

 ### Vald Discoverer

-Vald Discoverer provides Vald Agent discovery service to discover active Vald Agents in the Kubernetes cluster.
+Vald Discoverer provides Vald Agent discovery service to discover active Vald Agent pods in the Kubernetes cluster.
-It also retrieves the corresponding Vald Agent resources usage for Vald LB gateway to determine the priority of which Vald Agent handles the user request.
+It also retrieves the corresponding Vald Agent resource usage for Vald LB gateway to determine the priority of which Vald Agent handles the user request.

 ### Vald Index Manager

 Vald Index Manager controls the timing of the indexing of the Vald Agent.
 The index is used to increase the performance of the search action.

 It retrieves the active Vald Agent pods from the Vald Discoverer and triggers the indexing action on each Vald Agent.